JosephLMurray/ThatGoodDirt/README.md

 The user should be able to put in their loction information.

-The user should be able to select the type od trail they would enjoy.
+The user should be able to select the type of trail they would enjoy.

 The user should be able to choose the distance of the trail desired.

-The user should be then propmtly redirected to be give trail options based on the selected users criteria.
+The user should be then propmtly redirected to be given trail options based on the selected users imputed criteria.

-Once the user desides which route to take the application will redirect them to the first step of their GoodDirt joourney exterience.
+Once the user desides on which route to embark on the application will redirect the user to the first step of their GoodDirt journey exterience.